When you’re pregnant…

 The birth process is hard on baby: have them checked after the delivery for issues!
 And then during the crawling and walking phases when the spine is developing.

 In the first trimester massage can help ease nausea, headaches, sinus congestion and fatigue.
 In the second trimester it is effective in easing leg cramps, sciatica, and backaches.
 A pregnant woman’s blood volume increases as much as 40%.
 Massage therapy helps to support the extra workload placed on the heart by aiding circulation as well as other body fluids.

 For women who must sit for prolonged periods of time, leg and pelvic massage help to reduce the likelihood of varicose veins and swollen ankles.

 In the final trimester it helps to reduce swelling, insomnia and overall joint and muscle soreness.
 Regular massage during pregnancy gives muscle tone and flexibility that are needed during labor and delivery and can be very beneficial in recovery.

 Naturopathic Medicine and Pregnancy

 Whether you’re currently pregnant, trying to get pregnant, preparing for labour, or even just looking to optimize your future fertility, Naturopathic Medicine can help!
-Dr. Sarah looks at all of the hormonal, nutritional, immune and stress-related factors that impact your ability to conceive and maintain a healthy, happy pregnancy.
+Naturopaths looks at all of the hormonal, nutritional, immune and stress-related factors that impact your ability to conceive and maintain a healthy, happy pregnancy.